powerdove/slskd-gotify-notify/README.md

 ### slskd Event Integration

-The `slskd.yml` configuration file includes the script paths for event triggers:
+Edit the `Integration` section of your `slskd.yml` configuration file to include the script paths for event triggers:

 ```yaml
 integration: